Rimab55/Forecasting_Bixi_Bikeshare_rentals/README.md

 To start, let's explore trip history patterns for 2018 throughout the day, a typical week and throughout the months.
 Bixi is currently available around from April to November inclusive.

 From the bar plot below, we can see that it is a bimodal distribution, there are two peaks around the morning and evening rush hour (hours 8 and 17).
-At 4AM, usage is the lowest.
+At 4AM, usage is the lowest overall.

 ![png](EDA_Bixi_files/EDA_Bixi_8_0.png)

 Next, we can see that the usage pattern for different months (4-11 <=> April-November)  vary.
-In fact, rentals are the highest for May-September and the lowest for colder months and beginning and end of season which corresponds to the months ofApril, October and November.
+In fact, rentals are the highest for May-September and the lowest for colder months and beginning and end of season which corresponds to the months of April, October and November.

 ![png](EDA_Bixi_files/EDA_Bixi_17_1.png)

-From the heatmap below, we can see how rentals occur during a typical week, from blue (lowest) to red (highest), it is clear that weekends have a different pattern usage as there are no prominent pearks and rentals do not vary as much as week days which makes sense as more people work during the week days and use Bixis to commute.
-Also, weekends show a higher usage than week days around midnight.
+From the heatmap below, we can see how rentals occur during a typical week, from blue (lowest) to red (highest), it is clear that weekends have a different pattern usage as there are no prominent pearks and rentals do not vary as much as during the week days, which makes sense as more people work during weekdays and use Bixis to commute.
+Also, weekends show a slightly higher usage than week days around midnight.

 ![png](EDA_Bixi_files/EDA_Bixi_18_1.png)